The clay sprouter is very good for growing small amounts of wheatgrass hydroponically, but for larger amounts I recommend growing wheatgrass in soil.

 7. Harvest your wheatgrass as soon as it starts to branch.
 Cut (mow?) with clean scissors a couple of cms (1/2 an inch) above the seeds.
 Either juice your wheatgrass straight away, or store in an airtight container in the fridge for up to a week.

-The Sprout Master Triple Sprouter (amazon.com) is used by many to grow wheatgrass hydroponically (no dirt!).
-An alternative to a clay sprouter the Sprout Master Triple Sprouter is
+A Seed Sprouter Tray ican also be used to grow wheatgrass hydroponically (no dirt!).
+An alternative to a clay sprouter the Seed Sprouter Tray is